Romacoding/ShoppingEazy/README.md

+# ShoppingEazy
-#E-commerce project using a ReactJS library
+## E-commerce project using a ReactJS library